 At this point, you have a fully working Kali install on Raspberry Pi, you can now do anything you would do on a regular Kali install (remember though, that the raspberry pi wont be as powerful or as fast as a high end machine)

-If you enjoyed this tutorial, please check out my metasploit tutorials below
+If you enjoy this tutorial, please check out my metasploit tutorials below